Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/reference/glossary/network-topologies.md

 ![](/img/ded_server.png)

 Dedicated servers simulate game worlds without supporting direct input or output, except that required for their administration.
-Players must connect to the server with separate client programs in order to see and interact with the game.
+Players must connect to the server with separate client programs to see and interact with the game.